LJQ434/ME495/README.md

 # Final Project: Distributed network vs Centralized network (the Scientist)

+Octopus has a great control of its lmbs, enables various behavior patterns, which allows it to mimic almost everything in the sea, and attack its prey without being noticed.
+It is believed that the octopus has more than one brain.
+Actually, it has 9: mini one for each limbs and a main one in the middle.
+This distributed neuron network might be the reason why it can be so capabale and flexible.<br>

+In this project, we will look into the difference between centeralized neuron network which we are commomly used in all our assignments, and the octopus-like distributed neuron network.
+Will they be different?
+Which one performs better?
+And why?

 ## Hypothesis
 On the task of moving with limbs, the distributed neuron network performs better than centralized network.